HOSHINOYA Bali encapsulates Balinese and Japanese culture

 The three-hour time difference means I sink into a blissful slumber minutes after returning from dinner (Indonesian chicken cooked in a banana leaf served tableside with an assortment of tasty condiments), but I’m awake and ready for the day to begin the next morning at 4am – and a pre-dawn dip is calling.
 The water is balmy, despite the cool of night, and as I drift up and down the peaceful canal gazing up at the starlit sky, I relish the unhurried solitude.
 By 6am I’m relaxing on the villa’s outdoor daybed, the scent of incense-laden offerings already in the air and the haunting sound of prayers being chanted at nearby temples drifting my way.

 Back at the resort, I’m keen to try out one of the seven birdcage-like gazebos perched in the trees.
-I settle into a daybed, press a button and order Champagne, which arrives with a skewer of tropical fruits – just the thing to whet my appetite for a degustation dinner of incredible Indo-Japanese fare.
-There’s another treat in store the next day.
+I settle into a daybed, press a button and order champagne, which arrives with a skewer of tropical fruits, just the thing to whet my appetite for a degustation dinner of incredible Indo-Japanese fare.
+There’s another treat in store for me the next day.
 Deep in the forested valley lies the resort spa.
 Each treatment suite has its own Jacuzzi, strewn with flowers and just the thing to ease the last of your worries away after a massage, scrub and mud-wrap straight from heaven.

 This article appeared in volume 26 of Signature Luxury Travel & Style.
 To subscribe to the latest issue, click here.